Deathspike/animesync/README.md

 ## Debian (Mint, Ubuntu, etc)

 0. (These instructions are currently untested; please contact me if you have issues)
+1. Install *Chrome* following the instructions at https://www.google.com/chrome/
-1. Run in *Terminal*: `sudo apt-get install ffmpeg mkvtoolnix nodejs npm`
+2. Run in *Terminal*: `sudo apt-get install ffmpeg mkvtoolnix nodejs npm`
-2. Run in *Terminal*: `sudo npm install -g animekaizoku`
+3. Run in *Terminal*: `sudo npm install -g animekaizoku`

 ## Mac OS X

 0. (These instructions are currently untested; please contact me if you have issues)
+1. Install *Chrome* following the instructions at https://www.google.com/chrome/
-1. Install *Homebrew* following the instructions at http://brew.sh/
+2. Install *Homebrew* following the instructions at http://brew.sh/
-2. Run in *Terminal*: `brew install ffmpeg mkvtoolnix node`
+3. Run in *Terminal*: `brew install ffmpeg mkvtoolnix node`
-3. Run in *Terminal*: `npm install -g animekaizoku`
+4. Run in *Terminal*: `npm install -g animekaizoku`

 ## Windows

+1. Install *Chrome* following the instructions at https://www.google.com/chrome/
-1. Install *NodeJS* following the instructions at http://nodejs.org/
+2. Install *NodeJS* following the instructions at http://nodejs.org/
-2. Run in *Command Prompt*: `npm install -g animekaizoku`
+3. Run in *Command Prompt*: `npm install -g animekaizoku`

 # Update